avionics18/react-car-rental-app/README.md

+# RENT VROOM - Car Rental App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using `Create-React-App` .

+## Versions

+v2.0 - Only used React to create the app.

 ## Available Scripts